-The lung scarring that occurs in interstitial lung disease can't be reversed, and no current treatment has proved effective in stopping the ultimate progression of the disease.
-Some treatments, though, may improve symptoms temporarily or slow the disease's progress.
+The lung scarring that occurs in interstitial lung disease can't be reversed, and treatment will not always be effective in stopping the ultimate progression of the disease.
+Some treatments may improve symptoms temporarily or slow the disease's progress.
 Others help improve quality of life.
+Because many of the different types of scarring disorders have no approved or proven therapies, clinical studies may be an option to receive an experimental treatment.

-Many people diagnosed with interstitial lung diseases are initially treated with a corticosteroid (prednisone), sometimes in combination with other drugs that suppress the immune system — such as methotrexate or cyclosporine.
-None of these combinations has proved very effective over the long run.
+Many people diagnosed with interstitial lung diseases are initially treated with a corticosteroid (prednisone), sometimes in combination with other drugs that suppress the immune system.
+These combinations have not proved very effective over the long run.
+Intense research to identify treatment options for specific types of interstitial lung disease is ongoing.

 Using oxygen can't stop lung damage, but it can: